 - First make sure your butter is softened somewhat.
 This speeds up the process.

-- In a medium pot, combine your butter, sugar, maple syrup, and water.
+- In a small sauce pan, combine your butter, sugar, maple syrup, and water.

 - Mix on stove top on medium heat until sugar is dissolved into butter.

 - Increase heat to medium high until you reach a boil.
 Don’t boil too high or too long otherwise your sugar will burn.